Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Implementation: Integer Linear Programming

 \section{Implementation: Integer Linear Programming}

 Our matrix formulation above leads to the natural question: can we formulate loss function computation as a linear program?
 Indeed, we will show that both the objective function and constraints of the loss function optimization problem can be expressed as linear relationships.
-However, due to the discrete setting of our problem, our problem formulation will take the shape of an integer linear program.
-This comes with a potential trade-off in complexity, as integer linear programming is NP-complete, but is necessary since non-integer optima would be meaningless in our setting.
-Nevertheless, developing efficient LP solvers is an active area of research, resulting in many solvers that are extremely efficient in practice, which we will show work quite well on our problem in \cref{sec:implementation}.
+By \cref{thm:LossEquivMatrices}, evaluating the loss function reduces to finding the maximum entries across a collection of matrix products listed in \cref{tab:theList}.
+The key idea is to treat the entries of all $M_\phi$ and $M_\psi$ matrices as variables and then solve a linear program that selects these entries so as to minimize the resulting loss.
+However, due to the discrete nature of the problem, the resulting formulation takes the form of an integer linear program (ILP).
+This comes with a downside in complexity, as solving an ILP is NP-complete~\cite[Pg.~245]{Garey1979}.
+That said, computing the interleaving distance is known to be NP-hard (see \cite{bjerkevik2017computational,bjerkevik2020computing}, and the discussion in \cref{sec:Problems}), so we have no reason to attempt to design an algorithm that runs in polynomial time.
+Nevertheless, developing efficient ILP solvers is an active area of research, resulting in many solvers that are extremely efficient in practice, so this translation allows us to take advantage of the current best known solvers.